The BEYOND THE STREETS Exhibition is Coming to New York City!

 In 2018, BEYOND THE STREETS had an extraordinary debut in Los Angeles, as something of a definitive showcase of graffiti, street art, and everything that goes with it.
 Under the slogan “Vandalism as Contemporary Art”, the exhibition is now getting ready to take over the city that means a lot to this artistic genre, and the place where it all began – New York City.

-Opening on June 21st, BEYOND THE STREETS promises an experience across two floors of Twenty Five Kent, a new 100,000-square-feet creative office building in Brooklyn ready to take on an incredible array of artworks.
+Opening on June 21st and staying on view through September 29, BEYOND THE STREETS promises an experience across two floors of Twenty Five Kent, a new 100,000-square-feet creative office building in Brooklyn ready to take on an incredible array of artworks.
 From installations to canvases and pieces, the works on view exceed the strict definitions of graffiti and street art, and include those that have left a mark on the art scene at large; here we have Jenny Holzer’s truisms, sculptures by FUTURA but also Cleon Peterson, and artworks by Guerrilla Girls and Takashi Murakami.
 The show couldn’t have come at a better time for Shepard Fairey either – 2019 is the year celebrating 30 years of his fruitful career, and at BEYOND THE STREETS, Facing the Giant: 3 Decades of Dissent will have its US debut.

 Apart from the exhibition itself, BEYOND THE STREETS will include lectures, performances, film screenings and a curated gift shop with more than 150 items brought exclusively for this occasion – from apparel, prints and books, to accessories and limited editions.